 This article gives a brief summary of the report on the airlocks at hyperloop stations written by Delft Hyperloop.
 For the full report, click the button below!

 The hyperloop pod travels in a near-vacuum environment.
 A system should be developed to allow the passengers of the hyperloop system to embark and disembark safely without experiencing the pressure difference.
 This interface between the low-pressure and atmospheric pressure environments should be designed for safe, efficient, and sustainable operability.
-In this report, the most promising design options are explained, and a comparison is made.
-It presents and compares three options:
+This report presents and compares three options.

-Figure 3: Simplified top-view of the airlock chamber at the station
+Figure 2: Simplified top-view of the airlock chamber at the station.

-Figure 4: Simplified top-view of the end-door airlock at the station
+Figure 3: Simplified top-view of the end-door airlock chamber at the station.